Soccer Drills

 Crosses and Finishes

-Wingers cross from each flank; strikers attack the far post and near post in pairs.
-Goalkeeper defends.
-Combines crossing technique with attacking the cross, the most replayed sequence in the modern game.
-15 minutes total.
-Track which post produces the most goals and adjust runs the next session.
+Wingers cross from each flank; strikers attack the far post and near post in pairs while the goalkeeper defends.
+The most replayed sequence in the modern game.

 Receiving and First-Touch Drills